As set out in the Constitution and Rules, PSNC has 32 members on its main committee:

 Peter Cattee, PCT Healthcare

-Peter Cattee is CEO of PCT Healthcare, which trades as four brands – Peak Pharmacy, Tims & Parker, Manor Pharmacy and Cox & Robinson.
-He is chair of the Association of Independent Multiple Pharmacies and Pharmacy Voice Board Member.
+Peter Cattee is CEO of PCT Healthcare, operating a group of pharmacies stretching through the Midlands and the North of England.
+He was a founder member and continues to chair the Association of Independent Multiple Pharmacies.
 Peter chairs PSNC’s Funding and Contract Subcommittee and is a member of PSNC’s Negotiating Team.

 Jay Patel, Day Lewis Plc